All About the Vowel Team/Diphthong Syllable Type

 Teaching Tips

-• For practical resources to use with students, visit our shop to get 9 Diphthong Worksheets to help you explicitly teach kids these diphthongs.
+- For practical resources to use with students, visit our shop to get 9 Diphthong Practice Worksheets to help you explicitly teach kids these diphthongs.

-• Some programs consider vowel teams and diphthongs separate syllable types.
-But Noah Webster himself considered Vowel Team/Diphthongs to be one syllable type because of their similar features.
+- Some programs consider vowel teams and diphthongs separate syllable types.
+But Noah Webster considered Vowel Team/Diphthongs to be one syllable type because of their similar features.

-• Just make sure you teach students that vowel teams and diphthongs function the same within a syllable.
-That’s why they’re together as one syllable type.
+- Make sure you teach students that vowel teams and diphthongs function the same within a syllable, and that’s why they’re together as one syllable type.

 👉 Get more resources to help teach syllable types and syllable division, with our Syllable Division Worksheets and Syllable Division Rules and Posters!